dex4er/js-sliding-window-rate-limiter/README.md

 const {canceled} = result
 ```

-Cancels a reservation for `token` and returns number of `canceled` tokens.
-It
+Cancels a reservation for `token` and returns the number of `canceled``
-is a zero if no token previously was reserved or it was expired.
+tokens.
+It is a zero if no token previously was reserved or it was expired.

 ### destroy